JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2022_04.md

 Hundreds of years ago, Agustín de Hipona told us these wonderful words that deserve to be reread several times:

 _"I loved you late, beauty so old, and so new, I loved you late.
 And behold, You were within me, and I was outside; and outside I was looking for you, and I threw myself on those beauties that you created._
-_"You were with me, but I was not with you.
-They kept me away from you those things that, if they were not in you, would not exist.»_
+_“You were with me, but I was not with you.
+They kept me away from you those things that, if they were not in you, would not exist.”_

 º[Read more](/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_04)
 <br style="clear:both" />